fourminute/Fluffy/README.md

 > * Fluffy randomizes port selection to allow for multiple consecutive network installs.
 > * Fluffy spoofs the file name sent to the Switch to fix a bug present in the original TinFoil's Network Install that causes a crash when installing NSP's with lengthy file names.
 > * Fluffy allows invidivual NSP selection when installing via Network.
+> * Fluffy shows live network transfer rate in MB/s, no need to look at your Switch!
+> * Fluffy displays the current NSP being transferred.
 * Fluffy features proper error handling for both USB and Network installs, to better let you know what went wrong!
 This also means no more program restarts when an install fails.
 * Fluffy features <i>Safe Mode</i> installation for those of you with aging computers that makes it impossible to install NSP's with an outdated/slow USB port.
 * Fluffy is seemlessly cross compatible between <b>Windows</b>, <b>Linux</b>, and <b>MacOS</b>.